sebastian-zieba/PACMAN/docs/source/directories.rst

 * pacman
 Contains the heart of pacman with all python scipts needed to reduce and analyse HST data.

-* run
-Contains the pcf the fit_par file and the run_pacman.py script.
-Before running the very first stage of PACMAN using the command ``python run_pacman.py --s00``, the pcf has to be set up.

 * data directory
 a local directory which contains all the ima fits files (has to be set in pcf before running Stage 00).